publiccodenet/blog/_posts/2021-05-20-notes-from-community-call-6-may-2021.md

 > Required services and platforms SHOULD be available from multiple vendors.

-A possible additional aspect that it might being worth thinking about is the risk of becoming too reliant on a single vendor.
+It's worth thinking about the risk of becoming too reliant on a single vendor.
 As a counter argument, if the Standard for Public Code is adhered to closely, this should not really be a problem.
 After some further discussion we thought that it might be useful to add some extra advice under **Management: what you need to do** along the lines of: